-Since the development of the Q12, Gallup has collected descriptive data on more than 43 million respondents, 5.1 million business/work units and 5,076 organizations.
+Since the development of the Q12, Gallup has collected descriptive data on nearly 64 million respondents, 10.6 million business/work units, and 9,555 organizations.
 This accumulation of data indicates that the standard deviation within a given company is approximately four-fifths the standard deviation in the population of all business/work units.
 In addition, the ratio of standard deviation for a given organization relative to the population value varies from organization to organization.
 Therefore, if one goal is to estimate the effect size in the population of all business/work units (arguably a theoretically important issue), then correction should be made based on such available data.
-In the observed data, correlations are attenuated for organizations with less variability across business/work units than the population average and vice versa.
+In the observed data, correlations are attenuated for organizations with less variability across business/ work units than the population average and vice versa.
 As such, variability in standard deviations across organizations will create variability in observed correlations and is therefore an artifact that can be corrected for in interpreting the generalizability of validities.
-Appendixes in Harter and Schmidt (2000) provide artifact distributions for range-restriction/variation corrections used for meta-analysis.
-These artifact distributions were updated substantially in 2009 and have again been updated for this meta-analysis.
-We have included a randomly selected 100 organizations in our current artifact distributions.
+Appendixes in Harter and Schmidt (2000), the third edition of the meta-analysis, provide artifact distributions for range-restriction/variation corrections used for meta-analysis.
+These artifact distributions were updated substantially in the seventh edition as well as in the 10th edition, and have again been updated for this meta-analysis.
+We have included a randomly selected 100 organizations in our current range variation/range restriction artifact distributions.
 Because of the large size of these tables, they are not included in this report.
 They resemble those reported in the earlier study but include a larger number of entries.
 The following excerpt provides an overview of meta-analysis conducted using artifact distributions: